estate agents

 • Television licence

-• nstallation of & billing/subscription charges for internet, phone or cable/satellite television
+• Installation of & billing/subscription charges for internet, phone or cable/satellite television

 • Any other charges not included in any of the above covered under relevant legislation